 Britain has among the harshest drug laws in Europe, and among the worst drug problems.
 Click on the title above to read "The Low-Down on Legal Highs" for The Wall Street Journal (Europe).

 Esquire Weekly compiled a list of "essential" skills which every man should learn.
-I contributed 4 pieces - which included "how to" win a car auction, escape a rip-current, master a foreign language & learn to speed-read.
+I contributed 4 "skill" - which included "how to" win a car auction, escape a rip-current, master a foreign language & learn to speed-read.
 For further details on this issue of the magazine, click here.

 In Issue 45 of Esquire Weekly, contributors to the magazine wrote on "achievable" health, for men who want to make "realistic" changes to their diets, shapes & lifestyles, with little disposable time.
 Three of my pieces - on plastic surgery, finding a good GP and practical gadgets that really do make us lose weight - can be read in Issue 45.